hardcamls/zprize/msm-pippenger-controller.md

 ## Improvements

-When initially designed, we thought we could only fit an EC adder than accepted a new input every 2 clock cycles.
+When initially designed, we thought we could only fit an EC adder that accepted a new input every 2 clock cycles.
 As such the controller was also designed to output a new value every two cycles.
 For the final design we had a single cycle adder, and just instantiated 2 seperate controllers working on half the windows each to get full throughput.
-This is not terribly inefficient, but does require 2 copyes of the scalar tracking pipeline which is unneccesary.
+This is not terribly inefficient, but does require 2 copies of the scalar tracking pipeline which is unneccesary.

-We also think we could get rid of nearly all bubbles in the pipeline if we presented the controller twp new points per cycle.
+We also think we could get rid of nearly all bubbles in the pipeline if we presented the controller with two points per cycle.
 The chances of both being a hazard are greatly reduced.
 We would expect to gain an extra 4-5% performance with this change.